 The good news?
 With our ongoing focus on exposing cyber, social, and physical vulnerabilities and training you to detect, prevent, and mitigate, RedTeam will continue to stay abreast of the latest in cybersecurity and share the information you need to know to secure your networks, applications, people and facilities right here on this blog.

-If you’re ready to take things a step further and consult directly with one of our offensive security experts, schedule your free consultation today and start 2018 off on a more secure foot.
+If you’re ready to take things a step further and consult directly with one of our offensive security experts, schedule your free consultation today.
 We look forward to speaking with you!